MitinPavel/suspect/README.md

 # Suspect

 If you have **slow tests**, you need a troubleshooting strategy.
+It takes a lot of effort to get rid of this smell.
 In meantime it is good to have a palliative. `Suspect` provides such a band-aid.
 The gem collects test results along with VCS (Git) status and use harvested data to select a subset of test files to be run.

 ## Tags

 * Test Smells
 * Slow Tests
+* RSpec
+* TDD
+* BDD
+* Anti-patterns

 ## Installation